Thursday, January 29, 2009

 My presentation for the simple online image editor to add funny effects to your pictures Photofunia draw huge positive feedback from the blog readers.
 For weekend entertainment, I want to offer you one more site, Deefunia from China, providing similar free online capabilities.

 Procedure is simple and straightforward.
 You choose the effect (background) for your photo, upload it from your computer, and shortly (about a minute of processing) you have a resulting image.
 You can download it on your computer, or embed directly to your blog or profile on social networking sites with provided code.
-Some of the themes are shown on the screenshot below:

 Website authors are hoping to make money from advertising, so the services should stay free.
 Interface in English or Chinese.